oetiker/znapzend/README.md

 for local backups into another pool (e.g. on removable media or a NAS volume).
 It is also configured among the options set by znapzendzetup per dataset.
 Note that in order to use larger (multi-gigabyte) buffers you should point your configuration to a 64-bit binary of the mbuffer program.
+Sizing the buffer is a practical art, depending on the size and amount of your datasets and the I/O speeds of the storage and networking involved.
+As a rule of thumb, let it absorb at least a minute of I/O, so while one side of the ZFS dialog is deeply thinking, another can do its work.

 Running
 -------